Boat People (1982 film)

-Boat People (投奔怒海 (Tóubēn Nù Hǎi, Into the Raging Sea)) is a Hong Kong film directed by Ann Hui, first shown in theatres in 1982.
-The film stars George Lam, Andy Lau, Cora Miao, and Season Ma.
+Boat People (投奔怒海 (Tóubēn Nù Hǎi, Into the Raging Sea)) is a 1982 Hong Kong film directed by Ann Hui.
+The film stars George Lam, Cora Miao, Season Ma, and Andy Lau.
 At the second Hong Kong Film Awards, Boat People won awards for Best Picture, Best Director, Best New Performer, Best Screenplay, and Best Art Direction.
 It was also screened out of competition at the 1983 Cannes Film Festival.
 In 2005, at the 24th Hong Kong Film Awards, Boat People was ranked 8th in the list of 103 best Chinese-language films in the past 100 years.

-Boat People was the last film in Hui's "Vietnam trilogy".
-It recounts the plight of the Vietnamese people after the communist takeover following the Fall of Saigon ending the Vietnam War.
+Boat People was the last film in Hui's "Vietnam trilogy", after Below the Lion Rock: The Boy from Vietnam (1978) and The Story of Woo Viet (1981).
+It recounts the plight of the Vietnamese people under communist rule following the Fall of Saigon ending the Vietnam War.